 Top 5 Best Writing Tips For Puppy Sales Ads

 Once you are ready to actually put your puppies on the online marketplace, the hard part has yet to come.
 You need to write up the dreaded ad, select some great pictures, change the wording of crucial parts like pricing, and so on.
 Plenty of breeders are responsible and produced quality litters yet, they failed at that last important hurdle: advertising them properly.
 Without a beautiful, clear and digestible mini-site or classified ad, nobody will be enticed to contact you.

 Here is our simple yet incredibly effective set of guidelines consisting of the top 5 writing tips for puppy sales ads!

 1. Be Comprehensive

-As a dog owner advertising your puppies to somebody who knows zero about you, your kennel, the parents of your litter, you must offer as much valuable pieces of information as possible for them to make a decision.
+As a dog owner advertising your puppies to somebody who knows zero about you, your kennel, the parents of your litter, you must offer as many valuable pieces of information as possible for them to make a decision.
 You do not want to be a people pleaser in your ads, you want to be brutally honest so only the right people keep on reading, and eventually, contact you.